-- 2.2 Other adults who may support students in addition to the above, the following members of the school team will be involved in supporting your child throughout their time at Stowmarket High School: - Your child is in a tutor group you will meet your child's tutor in Year 7 at a parents evening in September and can meet their teachers at their progress review. - Each year group has a Head of Year; they are available to support concerns around attendance and well-being. - Subject teachers are contactable for specific advice and will address concerns around general progress. - The Oasis Team is available to support SEMH concerns. - The Attendance officer can support your child attendance to school.
+The following members of the school team will be involved in supporting your child throughout their time at Stowmarket High School:

+- Your child is in a tutor group you will meet your child's tutor in Year 7 at a parents evening in September and can meet their teachers at their progress review. - Each year group has a Head of Year; they are available to support concerns around attendance and well-being. - Learning Support Assistants may be present within classrooms or running small group interventions with your child. - Subject teachers are contactable for specific advice and will address concerns around general progress. - The Oasis Team is available to support SEMH concerns. - The Attendance officer can support your child attendance to school.